Wildlife in Malawi

 Malawi's top camps for wildlife safaris

-The map shows wildlife sightings made from our lodges & camps.
-It's based on 77 reports by 17 groups of our our travellers since Jul 2018.
+Click on the dots on the map to show the sightings from that lodges or camps for the species selected.
+It's based on 126 reports by 24 groups of our our travellers since Jul 2018.

 Best chances to see

 Good chances to see

 No sightings yet